Dubai International Airport, busiest for global travel, sees half-year record of 44.9M passengers

 Plans call for a curving, white terminal reminiscent of the traditional Bedouin tents of the Arabian Peninsula.
 The airport will include five parallel runways and 400 aircraft gates, officials say.
 The airport now has just two runways, like Dubai International Airport.

 Al Maktoum International Airport, some 45 kilometers (28 miles) away from DXB, opened in 2010 with one terminal.
-It served as a parking lot for Emirates’ double-decker Airbus A380s and other aircraft during the pandemic and slowly has come back to life with cargo and private flights in the time since.
+It served as a parking lot for Emirates’ double-decker Airbus A380s and other aircraft during the pandemic.
+But since then, it has slowly returned to life with cargo and private flights.
 It also hosts the biennial Dubai Air Show and has a vast, empty desert in which to expand.

 The announcement by Sheikh Mohammed noted Dubai’s plans to expand further south.
 Already, its nearby Expo 2020 site has been offering homes for buyers.